tony-shifflett/lessonOne/README.md

   <summary>What does <code>!DOCTYPE html</code> do?</summary>

-<code>!DOCTYPE html</code> declares that the document is an HTML document.
-This
+<code>!DOCTYPE html</code> declares that the document is an HTML5 document.
+Previous versions of HTML used a slightly different syntax.
-is largely vestigial but necessary and not worth worrying about at the moment beyond knowing it is necessary.

 </details>
   <br>
 <details>